danymat/Obsidian-Markdown-Parser/README.md

 python obsd_extract.py vaultFolder --tag yourTag
 ```

-If you would like to follow links, add `-r` option ad the end:
+If you would like to follow links, add `-r` option at the end:

 ```bash
 python obsd_extract.py vaultFolder --tag yourTag -r